clustertoolsgroup/clustertools_project/README.md

 A self-contained, scikit-learn API-oriented Python package supporting a variety of different clustering algorithms for Machine Learning applications.

 Developed as part of "Mathematical aspects in Machine Learning", Freie Universität Berlin, summer semester 2017.
+(Disclaimer: Our K-Means, Regspace and DBSCAN implementations come from the project Markov Chains and Markov State Models with Prof. Noé.)

 ### Contents
 This package provides the following functionality: